-Cycle 0 was unique in that calibrated measurement sets were archived together with the data products.
-The data for each Member OUS is combined into a set of tar files, the contents of which are linked from http://almascience.org/alma-data/archive/delivery-list.
+Cycle 0 was unique in that calibrated Measurement Sets (MS) were archived together with the data products.
+The data for each Member OUS is combined into a set of tar files, the contents of which are linked from the Science Portal8.
 In particular, it is possible from these contents to see which tar files contain the image FITS files for a given delivery.

-Two measurement sets were stored.
-The first is a measurement set (MS) with the system temperature ($T{\rm sys}$) and water vapour radiometer (WVR) corrections applied.
+Two MS were stored.
+The first is a MS with the system temperature ($T{\rm sys}$) and water vapour radiometer (WVR) corrections applied.
 This is stored in the "raw" directory.
 The second is a fully calibrated MS, stored in the "calibrated" directory.
 Note that the raw ASDMs are not in the package, but are available from the ARCs upon request.